surrealdb/surrealdb/docs/STORAGE.md

 The database key is used to separate data into multiple different databases under each multi-tenant installation.

-**Unique ids**

-Each view, table, and index is assigned a unique id, which is used instead of the name in each key:value pair.
-This allows for views, indexes, and tables to be deleted asynchronously, while at the same time a new one is created in its place with the same name.

 **Data types**

 Each data type is stored using a different symbol in the key:value pair.